 And creates an elegant bridge between business and tech

-Circling back to the story I started, I used to write acceptance criteria before sharing the user stories with software engineers.
-Yet, they complained about the format and level of detail.
+Circling back to the story I started earlier, I used to write acceptance criteria before sharing the user stories with software engineers.
+When I did this, they complained about the format and level of detail.
 Then, I started writing together with them.
 Although that improved, we still ran in circles.

 Once I introduced Gherkin, I could give the context with my own words, and together we wrote down the scenarios.
 Contrary to what I initially thought, it accelerated our refinement and understanding.